rphln/Swordsong/mechanics.md

 3. The player must choose whether to keep or replace each of the three cards in their starting hand.
-The cards chosen for replacement will be shuffled in the deck before the new cards are drawn.
+The cards chosen for replacement will be shuffled back into the deck before the new cards are drawn.

     During this step, players can see the positions of all of their opponent’s characters.